-The personnel at OGE who have FOIA responsibilities attended various courses and seminars offered by DOJ's Office of Information Policy and NARA's Office of Government Information Services.
-They also attended conferences put on by the American Society of Access Professionals (ASAP) and Council on Government Ethics Laws (COGEL), which featured sessions on the FOIA and the Privacy Act.
+The personnel at OGE who have FOIA responsibilities attended various courses and seminars offered by DOJ's Office of Information Policy and Graduate School USA.
+They also attended the American Society of Access Professionals (ASAP) National Training Conference, which featured sessions on the FOIA.